When you need it badly enough, when you want it badly enough, anything can be a weapon as long as you use enough force and violence.

 - Situational weapons awareness: mankind has been dangerous for a much longer time than the invention of gun powder and the firearm.
 It may be true that you cannot carry anything that appears remotely dangerous, such as on an airplane.
 But unless you are completely incapacitated, everything around you can be a weapon at need.
 It might be a poor weapon, but it is still a weapon.

 - Compassion: Do not expect compassion out of your assailant.
 In many cases, the hope that your reasonable plea will be heard is a forlorn hope at best.

 - Know your surroundings: as part of situational awareness, know where you are.
 One step and you might be out of the line of fire.
 You face a choice, run away, or fight.
 What you do then is up to you but don’t panic and just stand there.

 - Know the circumstances: a bank robber is interested in money.
 Harming people just makes law enforcement hunt harder for them.
 Do what you are told and let it go.
 No heroes are necessary.
 But if the situation changes or if you are uncertain of what is going to happen, it is tooth, claw, and die time.

-- Attack: When a deadly threat is presented and you have no room to escape, attack.
-Come up like sprinter out of the blocks, use whatever resources are around you, and hit them with everything you have.
+- Attack: When a deadly threat is presented and you have no room to escape–attack.
+Come up like a sprinter out of the blocks, use whatever resources are around you, and hit them with everything you have.
 Violence alone is a potent weapon if you are willing.

 Here are some examples.
 Are these foolproof?
-No because every situation is going to have variables which you cannot encompass in one blog so you have to be mentally flexible.
+No, because every situation is going to have variables that you cannot encompass in one blog so you have to be mentally flexible.

 - Carjacked: drive the perpetrator to the cops.
 What are they going to do, shoot you?
 If you don’t know where the cops are, floor it.
 Run every red light and if all else fails, pile drive the car into the nearest tree at high velocity.
 Whatever you do, don’t just do as you are told.
 Your body is going to end up in a field raped, abused, and buried.